aixoss/vios-health-checker/README.md

     vioshc [-u id] [-p pwd] -i hmc_ip_addr -m managed_system_uuid -U vios_uuid [-v]
 - To perform the heath check on a pair of VIO Servers vioshc [-u id] [-p pwd] -i hmc_ip_addr -m managed_system_uuid -U vios_uuid -U vios_uuid [-v]
-- To chose the path directory to save the log files and .xml files, use -L /path option by default all trace are stored in /tmp/vios_maint directory
+- To choose the path directory to save the log files and .xml files, use -L /path option by default all traces are stored in /tmp/vios_maint directory
 - To keep xml directory and .xml files use the -D option

 You can use the following option to provide additionnal inforamtion: